-Sustainable production is defined with three pillars of sustainability: production that benefits the economic, social, and environmental sides of life.
+Sustainable production is defined with three pillars of sustainability: production that benefits life’s economic, social, and environmental sides.

 We view sustainability as a moral journey, taking part in a movement towards production practices that are in harmony with the environment and workers are treated fairly.
 We follow a social enterprise structure, this means our end goal is not profit.
 We use the revenue generated to pay workers salaries and fixed costs and commit additional funds back into the community development programs of our parent organization, IPHD.
 We believe this approach is more sustainable because it is not donation-dependent, which can be inconsistent.
 IPHD takes a holistic approach to community development through its girls’ education project, health program, and livelihood project (Saheli Women).